 How to Avoid Tartar Buildup

 Unlike plaque, which can be removed by regular brushing and flossing, tartar can only be removed by a dentist once it is formed.
-That’s why it’s essential to remove plaque regularly to keep your teeth clean and cavity-free.
+That’s why eliminating plaque regularly is essential to keep your teeth clean and cavity-free.
 Here are a few ways you can prevent tartar buildup:

 Clean Interdental Spaces